Headed to Las Vegas for the first time?

 Las Vegas Itinerary for First-Timers

-There’s so many things to do in Vegas that just figuring out a game plan can be completely overwhelming.
+There’s so many things to do in Vegas for first timers that just figuring out a game plan can be completely overwhelming.
 That is why I’ve pulled together all of my Vegas favorites into a 3-day Las Vegas itinerary for first timers.

 Day 1: The Whistlestop Tour

-Once you arrive, head out on foot to stroll the Strip.
+If it’s your first time in Vegas, you’re probably itching to see the Strip!
+So once you arrive, head out on foot to stroll the Strip.
 Bonus points if you decide to take a 3-foot-tall frozen drink with you.
-Check out some of the more interesting hotels on the Strip – either the New York New York, the Bellagio, or the pirate show at the Treasure Island.
+Check out some of the more interesting theme hotels on the Strip – either the New York New York, the Bellagio, the Cosmopolitan, or the pirate show at the Treasure Island.